p55d2k/thegist/README.md

 ### Email Preview

 Visit `http://localhost:3000/email-preview` to preview the newsletter content and styling before sending.
-Note: the preview page renders the newsletter using a local fallback planner (no Gemini API calls) to avoid making external AI requests during preview.
+Note: the preview page renders the newsletter using a local fallback planner (no external LLM calls) to avoid making external AI requests during preview.

 ### Email Status Dashboard